 The Office of Rural Health and Primary Care (ORHPC), Minnesota Department of Health administers this program.
 It is funded by the State of Minnesota.
 Program eligibility requirements and benefits are established by state statute, 144.1501 authorizing the health professional education loan forgiveness program.

-The Dentist Loan Forgiveness Program provides funds for repayment of qualified educational loans for dentists.
+The Dentist Loan Forgiveness Program provides funds for repayment of qualifying educational loans for dental students, residents or licensed dentists.
 Applicants are responsible for securing their own educational loans.
-Credit card loans or loans from family members do not qualify.
 Qualified loans include government, commercial and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of a health care professional.

 This is a competitive selection process.
-Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as other relevant factors.
-The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding available.
+Selections are made based on suitability for practice as indicated by experience or training as noted on an application, as well as preference given to those closest to completing their training.
+The number of applicants ORHPC may select for participation per year varies and is contingent upon state funding.

 Service Obligation and Funding

-Participants must plan to practice for at least 30 hours per week, for at least 45 weeks per year, for a minimum of three years and at least 25 percent of their annual patient encounters must include patients enrolled in state public programs or receiving a sliding fee.
+Participants are required to practice for at least 30 hours per week, for at least 45 weeks per year, for a minimum of three years as a dentist serving at least 25 percent of their annual patient encounters to state public program enrollees or patients receiving a sliding fee schedule

 Participants must begin their service obligation under this program no later than March 31 following completion of their dental program.
 Participants must complete their dental program as originally stated in their application.